-Join Doug Rose for an in-depth discussion in this video Create a question board, part of Delivering in Data Science Sprints.
+Join Doug Rose for an in-depth discussion in this video Create a question board, part of Learning Data Science: Using Agile Methodology.

 This course shows how to structure your work within a two-week sprint.
 See how to work within a data science life cycle (DSLC)—a methodology for cycling through questions, research, and reporting every two weeks.
 Explore key practices to help your team break down the work so it fits within a two-week sprint.
 Learn how to use tools like question boards to encourage discussion and find essential questions.
 And most importantly, learn how to grow your team's shared knowledge and avoid common pitfalls.

 - Determining project challenges and criteria for success

 - Creating a question board

 - Avoiding pitfalls